CAIRN Libraries - in-country partner

 Sustainability is built into the programme by establishing Library Management Committees.
 Over the five years, we work with the community to develop ownership for their library through management of a library fund and by encouraging them to take accountability for replacing and adding books to their inventory.

 Our Library Development Officer works closely with communities to ensure the library meets their specific needs.
 Key factors taken into consideration are the size of the rooms, number and type of books required.
+We operate in clusters maximising efficiency and promoting the sharing of best practices between our library teams.

 We ensure all libraries are colourful and inviting and are fitted with essentials such as carpets and bright low tables.